-Who is the best Joker actor?
+Who are the best Joker actors?
 A fair share of thespians have had a crack at portraying the Batman villain: whether it be through TV series, superhero blockbusters, or complicated thriller movies.
 Some have donned the clown makeup in full, while others kept their portrayal to the recording studio.

 Indeed, with Joaquin Phoenix’s Joker, we have seen that the origin story of the Clown Prince of Crime can surpass your run-of-the-mill adventure movie and make a compelling drama movie in and of itself.
 Over the years, there’s been plenty of talented Joker actors and some… not so talented.
 So, here’s our list of the best Joker actors ranked.